Ankylosis

 When the structures outside the joint are affected, the term "false ankylosis" has been used in contradistinction to "true ankylosis", in which the disease is within the joint.
 When inflammation has caused the joint-ends of the bones to be fused together, the ankylosis is termed osseous or complete and is an instance of synostosis.
-Excision of a completely ankylosed shoulder or elbow may restore free mobility and usefulness to the limb.
+Excision of a completely ankylotic shoulder or elbow may restore free mobility and usefulness to the limb.
 "Ankylosis" is also used as an anatomical term, bones being said to ankylose (or anchylose) when, from being originally distinct, they coalesce, or become so joined that no motion can take place between them.

-The term is from Greek ἀγκύλος, bent, crooked.